Avondale Cover 4.jpg

 Visiting music, drama and science workshops

-Trips to the theatre, ballet and pantomime
+Trips to the theatre, Science museum and pantomime

 Expeditions to farms, gardens and London Zoo